 Special Olympics Young Athletes is an innovative sports play program for children with and without intellectual disabilities ages 2 through 7, designed to provide opportunities for young children to be active, have fun, and learn foundational sports skills.
 The program supports physical, cognitive and social development — skills important on and off the sports field.
 It also offers families connections to local Special Olympics Programs.
 There is no cost for your family to participate.
 The program offers one hour classes that meet for 6-8 weeks.
 Learn about upcoming Young Athletes programs by visiting the calendar page.
-For information about starting Young Athletes in your town, please contact Caitlin Jenkins.
+For information about starting Young Athletes in your town, please contact Rachel Hamm Vaughan.

 Play Unified.
 Live Unified.